Skip to content

 CrateDB can ingest data directly from HTTP(S) endpoints, so there is no need to download the file locally.

-1. Create the target table:
+1. Create the target tables:

 CREATE TABLE IF NOT EXISTS demo.climate_data (